-Of course, it's always best to adapt Verso to your own specific needs, but we recommend diluting this extremely powerful cleaning solution in our Pro Bottle or Pressure Sprayer to around 1:3 for heavy soiling on tyres, arches and other grubby areas, 1:5 for mucky engine bays and 1:10 for lighter cleaning tasks like carpets and fabrics.
+Of course, it's always best to adapt Verso to your own specific needs, but we recommend diluting this extremely powerful cleaning solution in our Pro Mixing Bottle or Pump Pressure Sprayer to around 1:3 for heavy soiling on tyres, arches and other grubby areas, 1:5 for mucky engine bays and 1:10 for lighter cleaning tasks like carpets and fabrics.

 Crystal Glass Cleaner

 A must-have finisher, and kit bag essential, that will cover you for just about any detail, Crystal Glass Cleaner is a highly-concentrated blend of mild distilled solvents designed to cut through fingerprints, grime and greasy films, leaving a smear and streak-free finish, inside and out.

 Safe for use on all vehicle glass, along with sensitive polycarbonate, acrylic and Lexan motorsport windows, Crystal is also capable of filling light scratches and acts as a great interim cleaner for lightly soiled glass in between regular maintenance details.